markoonakic/website/content/posts/dropbear-SHH.md

 Options:

-- -I : Disconnect the session if no traffic is transmitted or received in x seconds
+- `-I` : Disconnect the session if no traffic is transmitted or received in x seconds

 Auto-disconnecting inactive sessions reduces exposure in the early boot process.

-- -j: Disable ssh local port forwarding.
+- `-j`: Disable ssh local port forwarding.

-- -k : Disable remote port forwarding.
+- `-k` : Disable remote port forwarding.

 Disabling port forwarding minimizes attack surface.

-- -p : Dropbear listen on this specified TCP port.
+- `-p` : Dropbear listen on this specified TCP port.

 I always use a non default port to avoid generic scaning noise.

-- -s : Disable password logins.
+- `-s` : Disable password logins.

 Always disable password logins and use key pairs for authentication.